J. D. Davis

 Jonathan Gregory "J.D."
-Davis (born April 27, 1993) is an American professional baseball third baseman for the Saitama Seibu Lions in Nippon Professional Baseball (NPB).
-He has previously played in Major League Baseball (MLB) for the Houston Astros, New York Mets, San Francisco Giants, Oakland Athletics, New York Yankees, and Los Angeles Angels.
+Davis (born April 27, 1993) is an American professional baseball third baseman for the Kansas City Monarchs of the American Association of Professional Baseball.
+He has previously played in Major League Baseball (MLB) for the Houston Astros, New York Mets, San Francisco Giants, Oakland Athletics, New York Yankees, and Los Angeles Angels and in Nippon Professional Baseball (NPB) for the Saitama Seibu Lions.
 Davis played college baseball at California State University, Fullerton, and was drafted by the Astros in the third round of the 2014 MLB draft.
 He made his MLB debut in 2017 with the Astros.